 Right now we are looking for students and postdocs interested in pursuing studies of reptile macroecology and conservation, taxonomy and phylogenetics, island biogeography and natural history.

 Note that Israeli M.Sc. degrees run for two years.
 Ph.D.'s for four.
-Students normally receive full scholarship, including tuition fees, but scholarship numbers are restricted.
+Students normally receive full scholarship, including tuition fees, but scholarship numbers are restricted (we may have some - ask).
 If you can secure your own funding you have a distinct advantage.

 The ten (for now) commandments of the Meiri lab

 Animals are not only good models for other animals.
 They are interesting in their own right.
 If you disagree with this statement Zoology may not be the best profession for you.

 Graduate students are grown up individuals.
 The supervisor should only educate them if they choose to be educated.
 The responsibility for the quality of a graduate degree is, first and foremost, the student’s.
 The supervisor’s job is to enable and help the student produce the best work her/his efforts merit.

 Statistics are necessary and (while not the main reason why we study zoology) not (well, seldom) evil.
 They tell us whether our results are meaningful.

 Graduate degrees are exercises in doing science.
 This includes writing up the research for publication.
 Graduate students should write papers.

 The scientific language is English.
 Deal with it.
 Read it, write in it.